2020 NBA Finals: Game 6

-James had 28 points, 14 rebounds and 10 assists to lead the Lakers to a 106–93 win for their 17th league championship in franchise history and first since 2010.
+James had 28 points, 14 rebounds and 10 assists to lead the Lakers to a 106–93 win for their 17th league championship in franchise history, their first since 2010 and their first without Phil Jackson at the helm since his permanent departure in 2011.
 James was named the Finals MVP for the fourth time in his career.
-Winning the fourth championship of his career, he became the only player in NBA history to have been named Finals MVP with three different franchises.
+Winning the fourth championship of his career, he became the first and only player in NBA history to have been named Finals MVP with three different franchises.
 He won the award in a unanimous 11–0 vote.

 Lakers head coach Frank Vogel decided to start with a smaller, quicker lineup, inserting guard Alex Caruso for Howard and moving Davis to center.
 Los Angeles never trailed in the game and ended the first quarter ahead 28–20.
 They outscored Miami 36–16 in the second period and led by as many as 30 points in the first half.
 The Lakers' 64–36 halftime lead was the second-largest margin at halftime in Finals history, behind a 30-point lead by Boston over the Lakers in Game 1 in 1985.
-The Lakers also became the first NBA team to be undefeated in a season when leading entering the fourth quarter, going a combined 57–0 in the regular season and playoffs.
+The Los Angeles Lakers also became the first and only team in NBA history to be undefeated in a season when leading entering the fourth quarter, going a combined 57–0 record in the regular season and playoffs.

 Davis had 19 points and 15 rebounds.
 Adebayo led Miami with 25 points and 10 rebounds.
 Butler was held to only 12 points, but added eight assists and seven rebounds.
 Dragić, who returned from his Game 1 injury, had five points off the bench on 2-of-8 shooting along with five rebounds in 19 minutes.

 James ended the series averaging 29.8 points, 11.8 rebounds and 8.5 assists per game.
 He and Davis became the first teammates in NBA history to both average 25 points and shoot 50% from the field in the same postseason.
 Butler became only the second player in a Finals series to lead his team outright in points, rebounds, assists, steals and blocks, joining James in 2016 with the Cavaliers.

 With the Dodgers winning the World Series later in the month, Los Angeles repeated its achievement of having NBA and World Series champions in the same year, as both the Lakers and Dodgers had won in 1988.